nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Employee with id "EID1234-5678" has leaves "2023-11-01" and "2023-11-02" and is not in displayed list.

    1. Try the test cases in the previous section (Editing leave while all employees are being shown)
       Expected: Same as the previous section

+### Listing Employees on Leave on a specified date

+1. Listing employees on leave while all employees are being shown
+   1. Prerequisites: List all employees using the `list` command.
+At least one employee in the list.
+        Employee with id "EID1234-5678" has leaves "2023-11-01" and "2023-11-02".
+No employees on leave on "2023-11-11".

+   2. Test case: `listleave on/2023-11-01`<br>
+     Expected: The employees on leave on the specified date are displayed in the employee list.
+     Details of the number of employees on leave on the specified date shown in the result display.

+   3. Test case: `listleave on/2023-11-11`<br>
+      Expected: No employee displayed (no employees on leave on specified date).
+      Details of the number of employees on leave on the specified date shown in the result display.

+   4. Test case: `listleave on/11-11-2023`<br>
+     Expected: No employee displayed (incorrect field format).
+Error details shown in the result display.

+   5. Test case: `listleave on/ `<br>
+   Expected: No employee displayed (empty field).
+Error details shown in the result display.

+   6. Test case: `listleave `<br>
+     Expected: No employee displayed (missing parameters).
+Error details shown in the result display.

+2. Listing employees on leave while only some employees are being shown

+   1. Prerequisites: Filter some employees using the `find Marketing` command.
+Some employees in the list.
+      Employee with id "EID1234-5678" has leaves "2023-11-01" and "2023-11-02" and is not in displayed list.

+   2. Try the test cases in the previous section (Listing employees on leave while all employees are being shown)
+      Expected: Same as the previous section

 ### Adding Remark for an Employee